Hackdata2024/25-E404/README.md

 Track: Monitor the status of your reported potholes and receive notifications on their resolution progress.

-# Contributing
-We welcome contributions from the community to enhance Urban Solve's capabilities and expand its reach.
-If you're interested in contributing, please refer to our Contribution Guidelines.

 # Support
 For any issues or feedback related to Urban Solve, please contact our team at: